 Is Your Tax Refund Too Big?

-Gigantic tax refunds can be exciting at first glance – after all, who doesn’t love getting free money?
-Everyone loves getting money from the government, but having a supersized tax refund might actually be a bad thing.
-Here’s a look at why an extra-large tax refund might not be in your best interests, and how to lower it in the future.
+Gigantic tax refunds can be exciting at first glance - after all, who doesn't love getting free money?
+Everyone loves getting money from the government, but having a supersized tax refund might be bad.
+Here's a look at why an extra-large tax refund might not be in your best interests and how to lower it in the future.

 First, it's important to note that a tax refund is not free money from the government.
 Instead, tax refunds are actually the government's way of returning the extra money you paid them throughout the year.
 Essentially, you've been lending the government money all year, and they're now paying up on the loan.